What is your Basal Metabolic Rate?

 |

-The term of metabolism is the process to ensure the body’s normal functioning.
-Metabolic syndrome is the name of a group of risk factors which could increase the risk of developing health problems, such as diabetes and heart disease (e.g. heart attack, heart damage, or stroke).
-Heart disease involves the diseases of heart and blood.
+Metabolism is the intricate process that maintains the body's normal functions.
+Metabolic syndrome refers to a cluster of risk factors that heighten the likelihood of developing serious health conditions, including diabetes and heart disease (such as heart attack, cardiac issues, or stroke).
+Heart disease encompasses a range of conditions affecting the heart and circulatory system.

 ---|---|

-Notes: mmol = millimol(e), (one-thousandth of a gram molecule)
+Note: mmol = millimol(e) (one-thousandth of a gram molecule)

-People may be at high risks to have metabolic syndrome problem if having large waistlines (e.g. women beyond 88 cm, men beyond 94 cm) and having diseases such as angiocardiopathy, nonalcoholic fatty liver disease (NAFLD), arthrolithiasis, polycystic ovary syndrome, secondary diabetes, hypertension, dyslipidemia.
-Some people are at older age (e.g. more than 40 years old) and having a family history of genetics may also at risk of metabolic syndrome.
+Individuals with larger waistlines (e.g., women beyond 88 cm, men beyond 94 cm) and those afflicted with conditions such as angiocardiopathy, nonalcoholic fatty liver disease (NAFLD), arthrolithiasis, polycystic ovary syndrome, secondary diabetes, hypertension, or dyslipidemia, are at heightened risk of developing metabolic syndrome.
+Moreover, individuals over the age of 40 with a family history of genetic predispositions may also be susceptible.